pierre-rouleau/pel/README.rst

 - **Dynamic Feature Selection** allows selection of minor modes or command behaviour like selecting whether search command uses the standard iSearch, or features from `Anzu`_ or `Swiper`_.
-Same for input and auto completion, cross reference, etc...
+Same for input and auto completion, cross-reference, etc.
-- **Extensive Introspection** with contextual help commands that describe major mode and minor modes, indentation and hard-tab control, cross-reference control, etc...
-These contextual commands open specialized help buffers that assemble everything relevant in one place with buttons to quickly access the relevant customizable user-options.
+- **Extensive Introspection** with contextual help commands that describe major mode and minor modes, indentation and hard-tab control, cross-reference control, etc.  These contextual commands open specialized help buffers that assemble everything relevant in one place with buttons to quickly access the relevant customizable user-options.
 - **Flexible Tree-sitter Support**